selling a house with unpermitted work Texas

 FAQs:

-What are the risks of buying a house with unpermitted work in Texas?
+What are the implications of purchasing a property in Texas with work done without permits?

-Why is it important to verify past work done by previous owners?
+Why is checking unpermitted work done by previous owners important?

 Key Insights